Futurelearn/prolog_learning_hour/README.markdown

 ### Ubuntu

+If you're using Ubuntu 17.04 or later, swi-prolog is available in the default repositories:

+    $ sudo apt-get update
+    $ sudo apt-get install swi-prolog

-I believe (but have not verified) that on Ubuntu systems the following will work instead of the `make install` step above:
+I believe (but have not verified) that on earlier Ubuntu systems the following will work instead:

     $ sudo add-apt-repository ppa:swi-prolog/stable
     $ sudo apt-get update